hanabi/hanabi.github.io/README.md

 These are moves that are proposed by certain members of the group.
 However, they have not yet reached a consensus that they are good enough to play with by default.

-### White Power
+### White Compromise

 * This convention only applies to the *Colorless & Rainbow Suits* variant.
 * When you clue a white 5 that is one away from chop, it would normally look like a *5's Chop Move*.
-- However, if white 4 is currently played, all 5 clues that could be *5's Chop Moves* are instead *Play Clues* on white 5.
+* However, if white 4 is currently played, all 5 clues that could be *5's Chop Moves* are instead *Play Clues* on white 5.

-* This is called *White Power* because the *Play Clue* interpretation overpowers *5's Chop Move* interpretation.
+### Acid Trip Colors

+* These conventions only apply to the *Acid Trip* variant.
+* Cards with color clues on them are not treated as clued cards.
+In other words, your chop is your right-most (oldest) card without a number clue on it.
+* Number clues mean the same thing as normal.
+* All color clues have a special meaning:
+  * Blue means play slot 1.
+  * Green means play slot 2.
+  * Yellow means play slot 3.
+  * Red means play slot 4.
+  * Purple means play slot 5 (in 2 and 3 player games).
+  * Purple means play slot 1 AND the next person plays their *Finesse Position* card (in 4 and 5 player games).
+  * Orange means chop move.
+* All color clues have to be treated as potential *Delayed Play Clues*, *Prompts*, and *Reverse Finesses*.

 <br />